RMcCurdy/Discord-Bot/README.md

 ### Discord Bot

-Discord Bot made using Python and Node.js
+Discord Bot made using JavaScript and Node.js